Marcus Aemilius Scaurus (consul 115 BC)

 Marcus Aemilius Scaurus (c.
 159 – c.
 89 BC) was a Roman statesman who served as consul in 115 BC.
 He was also a long-standing princeps senatus, occupying the post from 115 until his death in late 89 or early 88 BC, and as such was widely considered one of the most prestigious and influential politicians of the late Republic.

 After his consulship, Scaurus wrote De vita sua, which was probably the first autobiography in Roman history.

 Family background

-Scaurus was born probably in born in 161 BC into the famous gens Aemilia, one of the most successful patrician gentes of the Republic.
+Scaurus was born probably in 161 BC into the famous gens Aemilia, one of the most successful patrician gentes of the Republic.
 However, despite their patrician status, the Aemilii Scauri did not have the prominence of the other branches of the gens.
 No ancestor of Scaurus is known to have held a magistracy, albeit he might have descended from the Aemilii Barbulae, who counted several consuls between 317 and 230.
 Scaurus' father, also named Marcus, was even said to be a charcoal merchant.
 Scaurus wrote in his autobiography that he only inherited from his father estates worth 35,000 sesterces and six slaves, and that he was not sure whether he should go in banking or politics.
 Cicero commented that Scaurus was so poor "he had to work his way up like a novus homo".